The Youth Justice Education Clinic, home to the Everychild Integrated Education & Legal Advocacy Project

-As the phrase “school to prison pipeline” attests, there is proven causal relationship between unmet special-education needs and court involvement.
-Many of the Center’s clients are children who are entitled to Regional Center services, social security relief, or Individualized Education Plans that the school system has failed to provide.
-For this reason, the Center also features a Youth Justice Education Clinic, where law students under the supervision of an education attorney represent these clients in due process hearings, disciplinary hearings, and IEP assessments in order to advocate for their legal entitlements.
+Avoiding the “school to prison pipeline” requires acknolwedging and addressing the causal relationship between unmet special-education needs and court involvement.
+Many of the clinic's clients are children who are entitled to Regional Center services, social security relief, or Individualized Education Plans that the school system has failed to provide.
+At the Youth Justice Education Clinic, law students under the supervision of an education attorney represent these clients in due process hearings, disciplinary hearings, and IEP assessments in order to advocate for their legal entitlements.
 By addressing the special education needs of these children, the Center increases their chances for a lasting positive outcome.

 YJEC Course Information